 The proposed changes to Washington Administrative Code (WAC) 284-30-340 – File and record documentation continues to be concerning to the WLTA.
 The proposed language continues to require an insurer to produce all claim file documents and communications to an insured within 15 business days of an insured’s request.
 The proposed rule allows the insurer to withhold “legally privileged” material, “third-party financial information”, and documents specifically related to investigation of criminal activity, but this exception is still insufficient to protect third parties from potential harm.

 Again, a title insurer’s claim file may include non-public information documents related not only to a seller’s finances, but also other third-party communications involving, for example, realtors, brokers, or neighbors, that are related to the insured transaction.
 Such information is typically produced by the title insurer pursuant to a valid subpoena - a legal process which may require judicial review and notice to a third party.
-Even as written in the second prepublication draft, WAC 284-30-340 allows an insured to usurp the legal process established to protect the information of third parties.
-The additional language requiring a privilege log does nothing to mitigate this risk and instead may result in unintended consequences such as increased litigation and administrative burden.
+Even as written in the second prepublication draft, WAC 284-30-340 allows an insured to usurp the legal process established to protect the information of third parties and places no limit on the number of times an insured may request a copy of the claim file.
+The additional language requiring a privilege log does nothing to mitigate this risk and instead may result in unintended consequences such as increased litigation.

+Furthermore, the proposed changes impart a significant administrative burden on title insurers’ claims adjusters.
+Many times, title insurance claims can take several months to resolve thus resulting in a claim file that is hundreds, if not thousands, of pages in length.
+Time spent reviewing an entire claim file for privileged documents, third-party financial information and records specifically related to investigation of criminal activity could otherwise be spent in ensuring a diligent resolution of the insured’s claim.
+The added requirement of a privilege log would only add to the administrative burden.
+As a result, the WLTA contends that title insurers should be exempt from the proposed changes to Washington Administrative Code (WAC) 284-30-340.

 The WLTA requests that the Commissioner’s office hold additional stakeholder meetings to discuss the proposed changes to WAC 284-30-300 through 284-30-400 and to further evaluate and consider the implications thereof.

 Thank you for the opportunity to provide input.